Training-Free Activation Sparsity in Large Language Models: : Training-Free Activation Sparsity in LLMs

 How should we find the optimal $\mathbf{p}$?
 We initially tried a gradient-based approach to learning the thresholds based on the straight through estimator \citep{bengio2013estimatingpropagatinggradientsstochastic}, but encountered optimization issues.
 We instead used a simple greedy approach illustrated in Algorithm \ref{algo:greedyopt}, which was found to be effective.

 For each Transformer block, we seek to minimize the block-wise $\ell_2$ activation error subject to a block-level sparsity constraint.
 Each Transformer block consists of seven matrices: $\mathbf{W}_{\text{q}}, \mathbf{W}_{\text{k}}, \mathbf{W}_{\text{v}}, \mathbf{W}_{\text{o}}, \mathbf{W}_{\text{gate}}, \mathbf{W}_\text{up}, \mathbf{W}_\text{down}$.
 Algorithm \ref{algo:greedyopt} initializes the sparsity levels of all layers to zero, and attempts to increment the sparsity level of each layer by an amount inversely proportional to its memory footprint.
 The layer with the lowest $\ell_2$ activation error is incremented, and the block-level sparsity plus associated layer-level sparsities are recorded.
-We share the block-level sparsity levels across all Transformer blocks; therefore, all blocks have the same target sparsity level, but the individual layer-level sparsities could be different across different blocks.
+We assign the same block-level sparsity level to every Transformer block; therefore, all blocks have the same target sparsity level, but the individual layer-level sparsities could be different across different blocks.

 \textbf{Cost.} We describe the cost of our method.
 The time complexity is $\mathcal{O}(\frac{Mn^2}{\alpha})$ forward passes, where $M$ is the number of samples, $n$ is the number of matrices, and $\alpha$ is the average step size.
 In practice, we use length 2048 samples and $M,n,\alpha=10,7,0.05$.
-The resulting cost over all blocks is therefore $16\cdot 7^2 \cdot \frac{1}{0.05}=9800$ forward passes, which is less than one GPU-hour on an A100 for Llama-3-8B.
+The resulting cost over all blocks is therefore $10\cdot 7^2 \cdot \frac{1}{0.05}=9800$ forward passes, which is less than one GPU-hour on an A100 for Llama-3-8B.
 It consumes minimal device memory due to its being block-wise and requiring no backpropagation.